Table of Contents

 The great tone and playability of Gibson guitars come with a hefty price tag.
 But why are Gibson guitars so expensive?
 There are many reasons that make these guitars so pricey.

 The main reason is that they are made in the USA.
-A country where the labor cost is high.
+The cost of labor here is much higher.
 Therefore, the price of the final product is higher.
 They also use high-quality materials, which brings up the value that much more.

 But, those are not the only factors that contribute to the high price.
 So, let’s take a look at the different stages of production.
 It will help us to understand all the reasons behind the high cost of Gibson guitars.